techstackmedia/rest-api-authentication/README.md

 Run the following commands in your terminal:

-Clone repository to your project directory:
+Clone the repository to your project directory.

 ```bash
 git clone https://github.com/techstackmedia/rest-api-authentication.git
 ```

-Install all packages and include `node_modules` to your project
+Install all packages and include `node_modules` to your project:

 ```bash
 npm install